 Step 2 - Place top end of zipper tape even with edge of the fabric.
-Machine baste opened zipper to fold next to zipper teeth, using zipper foot.
+Machinebaste opened zipper to one seam allowance, using regular or zipper foot.
+Zipper teeth should be centered on seam, as shown in illustration.

-one seam

-allowance, using

-zipper foot.

-Zipper teeth

-should be

-Step 3 - Turn face up and top stitch through
+Step 3 - Close zipper and turn face up.